Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 -Git

 ## Testing
-I used W3C for HTML and CSS.
+I used W3C validators for HTML and CSS.

 HTML test brought up 1 error relating to the Jumbotron.
 This was the use of an a tag around the button.